-- Limiting total Energy Use Intensity (EUI) targets for total EUI vary depending on type of development and are inclusive of the space heating target above.
-LETI recommend net zero carbon residential to be no more than 35 kwh/m/yr; non-residential varies between 55-65 kwh/m/yr. - Including enough on-site energy generating capacity to match total EUI to be net zero carbon in operation, ideally on-site energy generation should match total EUI. - Low/Zero carbon heating technology (no fossil fuels) the key target here is not to rely on fossil fuel burning (e.g. gas) to heat the building and instead to rely on electrically powered heating.
+Previous guidance has generally been more limited in the amount of typologies addressed, particularly in relation to non- residential uses that are more varied in form/function and challenging to specify.
+LETI for example recommend net zero carbon residential to be no more than 35 kwh/m2/yr; non- residential varies between 55-65 kwh/m2/yr.
+Including enough on- site energy generating capacity to match total EUI The best practice guidance across the different standards generally advises that to be net zero carbon in operation, ideally on-site energy generation should match total EUI.
+Sometimes a target is set for a certain proportion of energy to be derived from onsite renewable per m2 of the roofspace, as has been incorporated into the UKNZCBS e.g., a minimum of 65 kWh/m2 building footprint / year for Single Family Homes and a minimum of 40 kWh/m2 building footprint / year for other building types.
+Low/Zero carbon heating technology (no fossil fuels) The key target here is not to rely on direct fossil fuel burning (e.g. gas boilers) to heat the building and instead to rely on other forms of electrically powered heating such as heat pumps.